 There’s no need for a holiday to Lebanon when Bakchich is in your city.
 This Bold Street restaurant serves a little slice of the Middle East with delectable mezzes, delicious shawarma and unbelievably good moussaka all day long.

 Grab some hot mezze for tapas, Lebon-style or hit the charcoal grill dishes for authentic koftas, meshawi and shish taouk.

 Perfect for lunch or a quick bite to eat, it’s a must visit on Bold Street.
 Just note alcoholic drinks aren’t served here – opt instead for one of their fresh lemonades or refreshing juice combos.

 This pizza restaurant takes slices seriously.
 Serving up from a wood-fired oven, their motto is that their pizzas are so good, they won’t need to tell you to eat the crust.

-Pick from five bases for your pizza, including five grain, organic and even black (which includes charcoal).
+Pick from five different pizza bases, including five grain, organic and even black (which includes charcoal).

 With over 31 pizzas on offer, as well as the opportunity to build your own, you won’t be stuck for choice at Crust.
-And if you don’t fancy pizza, they also have pasta, burgers and a number of delectable desserts on the menu.
+And if you don’t fancy pizza, they also have pasta, burgers and a number of delectable desserts on the menu too.

 25 Bold Street

 Head to Elif for some of the city’s best Turkish cuisine.